 Growing conflict, silent victims

-Fiyaz Mughal of Tell Mama says that right-wingers no longer spread anti-Jewish hate messages but rather anti-Muslim.
+Fiyaz Mughal of Tell Mama says that right-wingers no longer spread anti-Jewish hate messages but rather anti-Islamic.
 He says that this switch has been particularly evident on the Internet.
-Meanwhile, in the Netherlands, Belgium and Germany there are political parties that warn of "creeping Islamification" due to Muslim immigrants.
-In Norway, mass-shooter Anders Breivik has made numerous references to the perceived threat posed by Islam when justifying his killing spree on the island of Utoya and in Oslo in 2011.
+Meanwhile, in the Netherlands, Belgium and Germany there are political parties that warn of "creeping Islamification" due to the high birth rates of Muslim immigrants.
+In Norway, mass-shooter Anders Breivik made numerous references to the perceived threat posed by Islam when justifying his killing spree on the island of Utoya and in Oslo in 2011.